Air Fryer Recipe

 Method

-1. Wash and pat dry the jalapeños.
-Slice each one in half lengthwise and remove seeds and membranes if desired.
+- Wash the jalapeños and pat them dry.
+Slice each one in half lengthways, then remove the seeds and membranes if you like.

-2. In a mixing bowl, combine cream cheese, cheddar cheese, garlic, smoked paprika, salt, and pepper.
-Optionally, add cooked and diced bacon or chorizo.
+- In a mixing bowl, stir together the cream cheese, cheddar cheese, garlic, smoked paprika, salt and pepper.
+If using, add the cooked diced bacon or chorizo.

-4. Mix breadcrumbs with olive oil in a shallow dish.
-Roll each stuffed jalapeño in the breadcrumb mixture until coated evenly.
+- Put the breadcrumbs and olive oil in a shallow dish and mix together.
+Roll each stuffed jalapeño in the breadcrumb mixture until evenly coated.

-6. Place jalapeño poppers in the air fryer basket without overcrowding.
-Cook for 7-10 minutes until golden brown and crispy.
+- Arrange the jalapeño poppers in the air fryer basket, leaving space between them.
+Cook for 7-10 minutes, until golden brown and crisp.

-7. Remove from air fryer and let cool for a couple of minutes.
-Serve warm with sour cream or a favorite dipping sauce.
+- Take them out of the air fryer and leave to cool for a couple of minutes.
+Serve warm with sour cream or your favourite dipping sauce.

 Why this works in an air fryer